Procedure Guide ·Ear Hematoma Surgery ·2026

 1Can an ear hematoma heal on its own?

-The blood reabsorbs over 4-6 weeks, but the ear becomes permanently thickened and deformed (cauliflower ear).
-It's uncomfortable, and the underlying ear infection causing head shaking goes untreated.
+Blood reabsorbs in 4-6 weeks, but the ear becomes permanently thickened and deformed (cauliflower ear).
+It's uncomfortable, and the underlying ear infection goes untreated.
 Treatment provides faster relief, better cosmetic results, and addresses the root cause.

 2What causes ear hematomas in dogs?

-The direct cause is vigorous head shaking or scratching that ruptures ear flap blood vessels.
-The underlying trigger is almost always an ear infection, allergies, or ear mites.
-Floppy-eared breeds are most commonly affected.
+Direct cause: vigorous head shaking or scratching ruptures ear flap blood vessels.
+Underlying trigger is almost always ear infection, allergies, or ear mites.
+Floppy-eared breeds are most affected.
 Treating only the hematoma without the underlying cause leads to recurrence.

 3Is ear hematoma surgery painful for dogs?

-Surgery is performed under general anesthesia or heavy sedation, so your dog feels nothing during the procedure.
-Post-operative discomfort is mild and managed with pain medication for 3-5 days.
-Most dogs are more comfortable after surgery than before — the tense, swollen ear flap is painful, and draining it provides immediate relief.
+Surgery is under general anesthesia or sedation - no pain during the procedure.
+Post-op discomfort is mild and managed with medication for 3-5 days.
+Most dogs recover more comfortably; draining the painful, swollen ear flap gives immediate relief.

 4How long does it take for an ear hematoma to heal after surgery?

-The ear flap heals in 2-3 weeks.
-Bandages stay on for 1-2 weeks; sutures are removed at 2-3 weeks.
-Some permanent thickening is normal, but surgery provides the best cosmetic result.
+Ear flap heals in 2-3 weeks.
+Bandages stay on for 1-2 weeks; sutures removed at 2-3 weeks.
+Some permanent thickening is normal.
+Surgery provides the best cosmetic result.
 Full recovery depends on resolving the underlying ear condition.

 5Will my dog's ear look normal after hematoma surgery?

-Some thickening and slight deformity is expected — the ear cartilage is permanently altered by the hematoma.
-Surgery minimizes deformity compared to letting it heal on its own.
-Small hematomas treated quickly have the best outcomes; large or chronic hematomas result in more noticeable changes.
+Some thickening and deformity is expected - ear cartilage is permanently altered by the hematoma.
+Surgery minimizes deformity versus leaving it untreated.
+Small hematomas treated quickly have the best outcomes; large or chronic ones result in more noticeable changes.

 6Can ear hematomas come back?

-Yes, recurrence is possible if the underlying cause isn't resolved.
-With surgical repair and treatment of the ear infection, recurrence rate is about 10-20%; with aspiration alone, up to 50%.
-Managing chronic ear infections and allergies long-term is the best prevention.
+Yes, if the underlying cause isn't resolved.
+With surgical repair and ear infection treatment, recurrence is 10-20%; with aspiration alone, up to 50%.
+Long-term management of chronic ear infections and allergies is the best prevention.

 7Does pet insurance cover ear hematoma surgery?

-Most policies cover ear hematoma treatment as an illness if your dog had no pre-existing ear problems before enrollment.
-Surgery, medication, and underlying ear infection treatment are typically included.
-If your dog had chronic ear infections documented before enrollment, the insurer may exclude the hematoma as a pre-existing complication.
-Enroll before any ear issues are documented.
+Most policies cover ear hematoma as an illness if no pre-existing ear problems existed.
+Surgery, medication, and infection treatment are typically included.
+Chronic ear infections documented before enrollment may cause the insurer to exclude the hematoma.
+Enroll before any ear issues develop.

 Marcel Janik, founder of RealVetCost